 Our founder Connie Saltonstall acted on her conviction that artists and writers need and deserve support.
-We continue to express this belief through our fully-supported summer residency program, and through subsidized retreat space between October and April.
+We continue to express this belief through our all-expenses-paid summer residency program, and through subsidized retreat space between October and April.
 We support the creation of art and literature at its source.
 We make a difference in the lives of those who strive to make a living as creative individuals.

 Barry Perlus Lesley Williamson

 "Saltonstall was a gift of focus and clarity; poems and bodies of work with which I was having trouble, I finally could make real progress.
 I could be a full-time poet, every day, reading, writing, rereading, rewriting.
 It was a deep, nourishing joy.
 Poetry is sustenance and Saltonstall allowed me to feast, to savor.
 Discoveries made at Saltonstall are ones I will carry with me for years to come." - Chen Chen ('14)

 " From the moment I arrived at Saltonstall, I felt like I could just focus on my work in a way that I have rarely experienced.
 It was an extraordinary experience, and I left not only with a new body of work, but with a whole year's worth of ideas and research." - Lauren Ferebee ('14)